macs30122-winter24/final-project-the-procrastinators/readme.md

 * Slides for own portions of project (including quick generation of of a reference map through `ReferenceMapMaker.ipynb`)

 Dan Gilles:
+* Wrote the following scripts:
+  * 'GetCensusData.py': Acquires ACS1, ACS5 and ACSSE data on population, income and unemployment from the years 2011-2022 from the Census API
+  * 'GetCensusVars.py': Saves the census variables and their explanations to a CSV file
+  * 'MergeData.py': Gets the data from the IRS, Census Bureau and Rurality and merges it into a full census-level dataset
+  * 'JoinData.py': Joins the census-level dataset with the hospital dataset to create our final dataset for analysis
+* Visualized and created models to determine the differences between closed and unclosed hospitals ('Modelling.ipynb')
+* Slides for own portions of project

 Xuzhou Ding: